ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 key material and other state information to be reused in the event of a connection change.
 Examples of this include a NAT rebinding that occurs without a client's knowledge.

-# Minimum Common Transport Security Interface

-The minimum interface for transport security protocols defines the set of calls that an application interface must expose in order to generically use the common protocol features described in this document.
-The mandatory interfaces are required to functionally use the protocols, while the optional interfaces allow the application to constrain the protocol or retrieve extra information.

-## Mandatory Interfaces

-- Start negotiation: The interface MUST provide an interface to start the protocol handshake for key negotiation, and have a way to be notified when the handshake is complete.

-- State changes: The interface MUST provide a way for the application to be notified of important state changes during the protocol execution and session lifetime, e.g., when the handshake begins, ends, or when a key update occurs.

-- Identity constraints: The interface MUST allow the application to constrain the identities that it will accept a connection to, such as the hostname it expects to be provided in certificate SAN.

-- Local identities: The interface MUST allow the local identity to be set via a raw private key or interface to one to perform cryptographic operations such as signing and decryption.

-- Validation: The interface MUST provide a way for the application to participate in the endpoint authentication and validation, which can either be specified as parameters to define how the peer's authentication can be validated, or when the protocol provides the authentication information for the application to inspect directly.

-- Key lifetime and rotation: The interface MUST provide a way for the application to set the key lifetime bounds in terms of *time* or *bytes encrypted* and, additionally, provide a way to forcefully update cryptographic session keys at will.
-The protocol should default to reasonable lifetimes barring any application input.

-- Key export: The interface MUST either provide a way to export keying material with well-defined cryptographic properties, e.g., "forward-secure" or "perfectly forward secure", or should provide an interface to keying material for cryptographic operations.

-## Optional Interfaces

-- Caching domain and lifetime: The application SHOULD be able to specify the instances of the protocol that can share cached keys, as well as the lifetime of cached resources.

-- The protocol SHOULD allow applications to negotiate application protocols and related information.

-- The protocol SHOULD allow applications to specify negotiable cryptographic algorithm suites.

-- The protocol SHOULD expose the peer's identity information.

 # IANA Considerations

 This document has on request to IANA.